-Using the sun that shines on Tairāwhiti, Te Ihi o te Rā will generate, on average, 7343 MWh of renewable energy each year — enough to power the equivalent of 1,000 typical homes.
+Using the sun that shines on Tairāwhiti, Te Ihi o te Rā is generating, on average, 7,300 MWh of renewable energy each year — enough to power the equivalent of 1,000 typical homes.

 Ngai Tāwhiri, who hold mana whenua over the area gifted the name Te Ihi o te Rā (the rays, the essence of the sun).